The page has been translated by Gen AI.

 Table.
 Menu activation based on migration configuration results

-When the migration configuration is complete, and the target cluster status is Running, and the Master Promotion button is activated, the migration has been performed normally.
-You can check the details in Database > PostgreSQL (DBaaS) > PostgreSQL (DBaaS) List > PostgreSQL (DBaaS) Details > Work History > Work Details or Database > EPAS (DBaaS) > EPAS (DBaaS) List > EPAS (DBaaS) Details > Work History > Work Details.
-To check the current replication status, click the Service Status Synchronization button at the top right of the target DB details page and check the replication status.
-Additionally, you can execute the following query directly in the DB to check the detailed replication status.
+When the migration configuration is complete, the target cluster’s status becomes Running, and the Master promotion button is enabled, the migration has been performed successfully.
+Database > PostgreSQL(DBaaS) > PostgreSQL(DBaaS) List > PostgreSQL(DBaaS) Details > Job History > Click Job History > Job History Details or Database > EPAS(DBaaS) > EPAS(DBaaS) List > EPAS(DBaaS) Details > Job History > Click Job History > Job History Details please check the detailed information.
+To check the current replication status, go to the detail screen of the Target DB, click the Service Status Sync button at the top right, and then you can view the replication status.

-• Source Cluster
+• Source cluster

 SELECT * FROM pg_stat_replication;

-• Target Cluster
+• Target cluster

 SELECT * FROM pg_stat_wal_receiver;

-Master Promotion
+Master promotion

 Constraints

-• If the instance type is Replica
+• When the instance type is Replica.

-• If it is not in a Running state
+• When not in Running state

-• The Target cluster can perform migration after turning off Audit logs and Backup settings.
+• The target cluster can perform migration after turning off Audit logs and Backup settings.